Static vs dynamic QR codes

 Choose the right QR type before you print.

-Dynamic QR codes protect you from reprints.
+Dynamic QR codes help when links may move.
 Static QR codes are perfect for data that never changes.

 Free plan includes 5 dynamic QR codes.
 No credit card required.